ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

  - PID namespace - isolate process ids
  - Cgroup namespace - virtualize pathnames exposed in certain /proc/<PID> files that show cgroup membership of a process
  - User namespace - virtualize user and group ids (uid and gid)

+Every process runs inside one instance of each namespace type.
+Most of the time its just the root namespace.

 Lets try to see a couple of these in more details.